The Infrastructure You Inherit Is the Risk You Own

 No asset inventory.
 No network diagrams.
 No documented credentials.
 No runbooks.
 Just a departing IT contractor and a handshake.

 The first 30 days aren't about delivering value - they're about reverse-engineering an environment someone else built.
 The MSP now owns every undocumented system, misconfiguration, and unknown dependency, whether they know about it or not.
+This is exactly the scenario a reliable IT documentation platform is built to solve.

 Undocumented Infrastructure Is Inherited Liability